decker-dev/wizard-game-react/README.md

 ## 🎮 **About the Game**

-**Zombie Apocalypse Survival** is a 2D zombie survival game developed during the **first Vibe Gaming Hackathon in LATAM** as part of Buenos Aires Tech Week.
-The objective is simple: survive as long as possible by eliminating infinite waves of zombies.
+**Mystic Realm Defender** is a 2D magical survival game developed during the **first Vibe Gaming Hackathon in LATAM** as part of Buenos Aires Tech Week.
+Control a powerful wizard and defend the mystical realm by surviving infinite waves of mythological creatures using powerful spells and magical abilities.

 ### 🏆 **Developed by:**
 - **[Lauti](https://x.com/lautidev_)** - Vibe Developer